gee-community/example-scripts/Geometries/ee.Geometry.Polygon.md

 # ee.Geometry.Polygon
 - creates a new polygon geometry from a specified sequence of longitude-latitude pairs of coordinates.
-Though coordinates may be specified in either clockwise or counterclockwise order, the latter is usually preferable for reasons described [here] (geometry.area.md)
+Though coordinates may be specified in either clockwise or counterclockwise order, the latter is usually preferable for reasons described [here](geometry.area.md)

 ## Syntax